opethe1st/GoJson/log.md

 The other thing I was proud of what read Armin's post about stream processing and realizing that my structure is so good it wouldn't be too hard to support it as long as I could implement the iterator interface.

+Wow.
+I just took a peek at the VsCode debugger docs and Wow.

+The case against adding AdvancePast and AdvancePastWhiteSpace - now when I declare the interface, I include two methods that are there for convenience and not part of the basis operation (by this I mean, they can be implemented in terms of other operations)